 The material a visitor views without scrolling down is referred to as “above-the-fold” on a website.
-It’s the valuable real estate that attracts the site visitor’s interest as it’s the first element they see, so it should entice the reader right away.
-Your website’s hook is above-the-fold material, and like any excellent music, it should have your customer’s head turn.
-Despite the fact that the notion of the fold predates the existence of websites, it remains a helpful benchmark for online marketing.
+The valuable real estate attracts the site visitor’s interest as it’s the first element they see, so it should entice the reader immediately.
+Your website’s hook is above-the-fold material; like any excellent music, it should have your customer’s head turn.
+Even though the notion of the fold predates the existence of websites, it remains a helpful benchmark for online marketing.

 Heads Up: According to Google research, the viewability of ads drops off if they appear below the fold.

 Above-The-Fold Best Practices

 One strategy to keep your users interested is employing simple webpage designs.
 If you’re new to website design or think yours might need a boost, follow these simple rules to stay on track and keep things engaging and simple.

 The H1 and tagline on your homepage should be clear, appealing, and straightforward.